shehreendheda/katacoda-scenarios/rumcwv/step7.md

     Under **Notify your team**, do not make any changes.

+    [image]

     Click **Save**.
 You will be redirected to the saved monitor.

 4. Above the monitor, click **Manage Monitors**.
 You will see your monitor in the list.

     In the Facets on the left, select `RUM` under **Type**.
 Scroll up to see that the only monitor in the list is the one you just created.
+Wait for the status of the monitor to update.